 Today, the idea of calling a business to find out operating hours or cross streets seems antiquated as the world has migrated from print to digital to mobile.
 With nearly 68% of the U.S. population owning smartphones, local listing data is right at our fingertips.
 Even with the rise of ecommerce, in-store sales will still account for 80% percent of total retail transactions as we approach 2020.
 Local business listings help bridge this gap, connecting online searchers with offline locations.

 Local listings are comprised of information about a business, including the business’s name, address, and phone number (NAP data).
 However, as business listing sites have evolved, so has the content available within them.
-Online business listings can now include enhanced content like hours of operation, descriptions, product categories, menus, directions, bios, images, and reviews.
+Online business listings can now include enhanced content like hours of operation, descriptions, product categories, menus, directions, bios, and images.
 Yext’s PowerListings Network allows businesses to input up to 45 core geodata fields.
 Nowadays, consumers expect this type of rich content when they search for your business online.
 These can be the make-or-break decision factors in whether or not a consumer chooses your business over the competition.
 Learn more about rich listings in our whitepaper.

 The more information about a business available in its local listing, the more likely a consumer is to choose it.
 In a recent study conducted by Yext, we found that local business listings with rich content received 45%–61% more listing views.
 With hundreds of business listing portals across the web, businesses cannot control where a consumer will choose to search for information, but they can control what information a consumer finds when they get there.